 So although the heated vest elements are well protected and will not get wet, the jackets themselves are usually only water resistant, not waterproof.

 Heated jackets are designed to withstand the cold temperatures and are often quite hard wearing.
 They are especially useful in strong winds or snow, and you always have the option of wearing a raincoat over the slimmer models.

 7. How Do You Wash a One of These?

 Heated jackets are actually easy to wash.
-The battery packs, heating panels and any other internal technology must, of course be removed first, but after that you can wash your jacket the same way you might wash any other coat or jacket.
+The battery packs, heating zones and any other internal technology must, of course be removed first, but after that you can wash your jacket the same way you might wash any other coat or jacket.

 It is advisable, however, to use a gentle wash cycle (not too hot) and to allow the coat to air-dry, rather than putting it in a tumble dryer.
-The dryer probably won’t ruin the jacket, but air-drying is better for the shape, structure and quality of the jacket overall.
+The dryer probably won’t ruin the heated jacket, but air-drying is better for the shape, structure and quality of the overall.

 These jackets have moved away from the cumbersome, awkward models of the past.
-Today’s heated jackets are sleek, high tech and often quite fashionable.
+Today’s best heated jackets are sleek, high tech and often quite fashionable.
 They are a perfect addition to any outdoor worker’s wardrobe, but you really have to try one to see just how big a difference they can make.